microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 transformBuilderContext.UseDefaultForwarders = false;
 ```

-X-Forwarded-* headers are a common way to forward information to the destination server that may otherwise be obscured by the use of a proxy.
-The destination server likely needs this information for security checks and to properly generate absolute URIs for links and redirects.
-There is no standard that defines these headers and implementations vary, check your destination server for support.
+When the proxy connects to the destination server, the connection is indepenent from the one the client made to the proxy.
+The destination server likely needs original connection information for security checks and to properly generate absolute URIs for links and redirects.
+To enable information about the client connection to be passed to the destination a set of extra headers can be added.
+Until the `Forwarded` standard was created, a common solution is to use `X-Forwarded-*` headers.
+There is no official standard that defines the `X-Forwarded-*` headers and implementations vary, check your destination server for support.

 This transform is enabled by default even if not specified in the route config.

 Set the `X-Forwarded` value to a comma separated list containing the headers you need to enable.
-All for headers are enabled by default.
+All four headers are enabled by default.
 All can be disabled by specifying an empty value `""`.

 The Prefix specifies the header name prefix to use for each header.
 With the default `X-Forwarded-` prefix the resulting headers will be `X-Forwarded-For`, `X-Forwarded-Proto`, `X-Forwarded-Host`, and `X-Forwarded-PathBase`.